Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 The "open in VS Code" feature will now let you choose between opening the current directory & root in VS Code.

+### Improved performance when opening Settings

+We fixed a performance issues that would cause the CPU to spike when opening Settings.

+### Updated the `Ctrl` + `Shift` + `N` shortcut

+We repurposed the `Ctrl` + `Shift` + `N` shortcut to create a new folder.

+### Added support for unblocking downloaded files

+We added an option in the Properties window to unblock downloaded files.

+### Added Support for Proton Drive

+Proton Drive will now be displayed in the cloud drive section when you have the client app installed on your device.

 ### Conclusion

 As always, we appreciate your feedback and suggestions on how we improve Files.
 You can reach us through our GitHub issues page: https://github.com/files-community/Files/issues.